null0x/syncbuddy/README.md

 gpg:
   recipient: my_email@address.com
-  tmp_dir: /tmp/syncmate
+  tmp_dir: /tmp/SyncBuddy

  ```

-### Path Matching

-SyncMate matches the directories in the order they are listed within each location.
-That means the first directory in the source location is synchronized with the first directory in the destination location, the second with the second, and so on.

-In the example above, the contents of `/home/user/personal_files/pictures/vacation_2025` are synchronized with `remote-user.my-remote-storage.com:/home/remote-user/pictures/vacation/2025`.

 ### GPG

 The optional `gpg` block is required when synchronizing sensitive data with an untrusted location.
-In this case, SyncMate encrypts the data using GPG before transmission and decrypts it upon receipt when pulling from an untrusted to a trusted location.
+In this case, SyncBuddy encrypts the data using GPG before transmission and decrypts it upon receipt when pulling from an untrusted to a trusted location.

 The user must set up GPG in advance, ensuring that a valid key pair and associated identity exist.